Double Delight Hat-trick Heaven (DDHH) is an excellent offer with big profit potential.

 You need a solid bankroll in place to handle the variance.

-For example, on a £25 stake your qualifying loss should not exceed £5.
+For example, a £25 stake, your qualifying loss should not exceed £5.

 Backing £25 on 5.5/6.0, the back bet would return £112.50 if your selection scores first.
 So, lay £22.50 at 6.0 odds at Smarkets for liability of £112.50.

 Now let’s look at some possible outcomes:

-- Your player does not score first you’ve made a £3.00 qualifying loss, including the £2.50 loss and £0.50 Smarkets commission on your winning lay bet.
+- Your player does not score first £3 qualifying loss, which includes £2.50 loss and £0.50 Smarkets commission on your winning lay bet.

-- Player scores first but doesn’t score again you’ve made no loss, since the £112.50 winning bet is cancelled out by your losing lay bet.
+- Player scores first but doesn’t score again – No loss since your losing lay bet cancels out the £112.50 winning bet.

 - If your player scores first and then scores second, you’ve made £112.50 profit.
 So, if the player completes the hat-trick, the total profit is £225.

-You will inevitably incur qualifying losses until DDHH triggers.
-However, this offer is mathematically sound over the long-term if you stick to good odds matches.
+You will incur qualifying losses until DDHH triggers.
+But, DDHH is mathematically sound over the long-term with a sensible betting strategy.

-There is no minimum or maximum stake for DDHH, but Betfred pay out bonus winnings up to £6,000 per match.
+There is no minimum or maximum stake for DDHH, but Betfred pays out bonus winnings up to £6,000 per match.

-Underlay: Consider laying slightly less than a standard lay at the exchange.
-Then if your player scores first, but doesn’t score a second goal – your qualifying loss is reduced.
+Underlay: Consider laying less than a standard lay at the exchange.
+If your player scores first but doesn’t score again, the underlay lowers your qualifying loss.

-Don’t chase the profit: Stick to the 20% qualifying loss benchmark for each bet.
-Do not alter your strategy just because you think a particular player might score lots of goals.
-The likelihood of a player being the first goalscorer is already priced in to the odds.
+Don’t chase the profit: Stick to a 20% qualifying loss benchmark for each bet.
+Do not alter your strategy because you think a particular player might score lots of goals.
+The odds reflect the chance of a player scoring first.

 Some great examples of DDHH triggering over the years include: